 Hermann Lindau & Son, Inc.

 July 22 1927 - The Long-Islander Ad - Page 7

-This 1927 advertisement from The Long-Islander newspaper offers a fascinating glimpse into the early days of the turf industry on Long Island.
-It highlights Probeck, a well-established company in Greenlawn and a true pioneer in the field.
-At a time when harvesting and installing field grass sod was a labor-intensive process, Probeck was already making a name for itself, serving the greater New York metro area.
-This ad serves as a tangible reminder of the industry's roots and the ingenuity of those who built it.
+"This 1927 advertisement from The Long-Islander newspaper offers a fascinating glimpse into the early days of the turf industry on Long Island.
+It highlights Probeck, a well-established Greenlawn company and a true pioneer in the field.
+At a time when harvesting and installing field grass sod was a demanding, labor-intensive process, Probeck was already making a name for itself serving the greater New York metro area.
+This ad serves as a tangible reminder of the industry's roots and the ingenuity of those who built it."

+Hermann Lindau & Son, Inc.